Tailoring education for a thirteen-year-old? Your thirteen-year-old and MY thirteen-year-old aren’t the same.

 She’s practiced for the role of Prospera in The Tempest.
 She’s eager to audition for a role in this summer’s Mary Poppins local offering.

-She had a day to practice for a narrator role in a Christmas play and was flawless.
-She doesn’t like to publicly perform her renditions of Taylor Swift or Ed Sheeran as she strums along on her guitar, but her voice is strikingly pretty.
+Hannah had a day to practice for a narrator role in a Christmas play and was flawless.
+Naturally, she doesn’t like to publicly perform her renditions of Taylor Swift or Ed Sheeran as she strums along on her guitar, but her voice is strikingly pretty.

 She’s not a conventional learner.